detobey/scorecheck/README.md

 > 4. If the user game a nonsensical team, the user is prompted for a valid team or the team list
 > 5. If the user requested a date < the 2005 season, the user is prompted for a date >= 2005

 This skill and its codebase is available free of charge.
-If you'd like to feature or reuse any part of my code or skill (caveat emptor - I am a new python programmer!), please credit me and pay it forward by helping other Python developers grow the flask-ask community. - David Tobey
+If you'd like to feature or reuse any part of my code or skill (caveat emptor - I'm new to Python), please credit me and pay it forward by helping other Python developers grow the flask-ask community. - David Tobey